mhagenow01/FBFransac/README.md

 Now that we have an algorithm for finding locations of similar geometric scale, we need to profile each object in our database to determine what we are looking for and how that relates to the object.
 This is done by simply sweeping out a range of radii of appropriate scale (as determined by the size of the bounding box) and looking for medial axis points at that scale.
 When profiling an object, we use a thickness (dr) equal to 2% of the target radius.

-Once we have generated profiles for our objects, we iteratively sample...

-TODO
+Once we have generated profiles for our objects and cached them on disk, we are ready to look for the objects in a scene.
+This is approached straightforwardly by looking for each possible object in the scene in turn.
+For each object, a keypoint is randomly selected, and the same algorithm used to profile the object is used to find a keypoint with that radius in the scene.
+If one is found, then modified ICP is used to align the object.

 ##### Modified Iterative-Closest Point
 When determining the pose of 3D objects from noisy data, it is common to use an Iterative-closest point algorithm